 She came out of the crowd and bounded toward us.
-Darryl has had a thing for Van since forever, and she's sweet enough to pretend she doesn't know it.
-She gave me a hug and then moved onto Darryl, giving him a quick sisterly kiss on the cheek that made him go red to the tops of his ears.

-The two of them made a funny pair: Darryl is a little on the heavy side, though he wears it well, and he's got a kind of pink complexion that goes red in the cheeks whenever he runs or gets excited.
+Darryl has had a thing for Van since forever, and she's sweet enough to has had a thing for Van since forever, and she's sweet enough to pretend she doesn't know it.
+She gave me a hug and then moved onto Darryl, giving him a quick sisterly kiss on the cheek that The two of them made a funny pair: Darryl is a little on the heavy side, though he wears it well, and he's got a kind of pink complexion that goes red in the cheeks whenever he runs or gets excited.
 He's been able to grow a beard since we were 14, but thankfully he started shaving after a brief period known to our gang as "the Lincoln years."
 And he's tall.
 Very, very tall.
-Like basketball player tall.

-Meanwhile, Van is half a head shorter than me, and skinny, with straight black hair that she wears in crazy, elaborate braids that she researches on the net.
+Like Meanwhile, Van is half a head shorter than me, and skinny, with straight black hair that she wears in crazy, elaborate braids that she researches on the net.
 She's got pretty coppery skin and dark eyes, and she loves big glass rings the size of radishes, which click and clack together when she dances.